 Step #4.
-Next, you have several options like Zoom, Display Accommodations, Invert Colors.
+Next, you have several options.
 Select the option you want to add to Accessibility Shortcut.

-If you want to rearrange items, just touch and hold the tiny horizontal lines and drag it at the desired location.
+Side note: You can choose to rearrange how these features appear in the Accessibility Shortcut menu.
+To do so, touch and hold the tiny horizontal lines and drag it at the desired location.

 Step #1.
 Launch Settings app → Tap on Control Center.